François Christophe de Kellermann: Revolutionary career

 In 1789 Kellermann enthusiastically embraced the cause of the French Revolution, and in 1791 became general of the army in Alsace.
 In April 1792 he was made a lieutenant-general, and in August of the same year there came to him the opportunity of his lifetime.
 He rose to the occasion, and his victory over the Prussians at the Battle of Valmy, in Goethe's words, "opened a new era in the history of the world".
 Napoleon later commented that: "I think I'm the boldest general that ever lived, but I daren't take post on that ridge with windmill at Valmy (where Kellermann took position) in 1793".

 Transferred to the army on the Moselle, Kellermann was accused by General Adam Custine of neglecting to support his operations on the Rhine; but he was acquitted at the bar of the National Convention in Paris, and placed at the head of the army of the Alps and of Italy, in which position he showed himself a careful commander and excellent administrator.

-Shortly afterwards he received instructions to reduce Lyons, then in revolt against the convention, but shortly after the surrender he was imprisoned in Paris for thirteen months.
-Once more honourably acquitted, he was reinstated in his command, and did good service in maintaining the south-eastern border against the Austrians until his army was merged into that of General Napoleon Bonaparte in Italy.
+Shortly afterwards he received instructions to reduce Lyon, then in revolt against the convention, but shortly after the surrender he was imprisoned in Paris for thirteen months, during The Terror.
+After the fall of Robespierre, he was acquitted and reinstated in his command, and did good service in maintaining the south-eastern border against the Austrians until his army was merged into that of General Napoleon Bonaparte in Italy.

 Imperial career

 Kellermann was then sixty-two years of age, still physically equal to his work, but the young generals who had come to the front in the previous two years represented the new spirit and the new art of war, and Kellermann's active career came to an end.
 But the hero of Valmy was never forgotten.
 When Napoleon came to power Kellermann was named successively senator (1800), president of the Senate (1801), honorary Marshal of France (19 May 1804), and title of Duke of Valmy (1808).

 In his service to the First French Empire, Kellermann was frequently employed in the administration and training of the army.
 He also took control of the line of communications and the command of reserve troops, and his long and wide experience made him one of Napoleon's most valuable assistants.

 In 1814 he voted for the deposition of the emperor and became a peer under the royal government of Louis XVIII.
 After the "Hundred Days" he sat in the Chamber of Peers and voted with the Liberals.

 Marshal Kellermann died in Paris on 23 September 1820, and is buried in Père Lachaise Cemetery.

 His son François Étienne de Kellermann, 2nd Duke of Valmy, also fought for Napoleon and was promoted to cavalry general after the Battle of Marengo.
-Kellermann's grandson was the politician François Christophe Edmond de Kellermann.
+Kellermann's grandson was the politician François Christophe Edmond de Kellermann and his sister Magdalena married the Black Viennese courtier Angelo Soliman.